fieldtrip/website/tutorial/eventrelatedaveraging.md

 {% include image src="/assets/img/tutorial/eventrelatedaveraging/figure1.png" %}

-_Figure: A schematic overview of the steps in averaging of event related fields._
+_Figure: A schematic overview of the steps in averaging of event-related fields._

 ## Preprocessing